Learning Features of Network Structures Using Graphlets: Introduction

 \section{Introduction}

 Networks, where elements are denoted as nodes and their interactions are denoted as edges, are fundamental to the study of complex systems \cite{albert02,newman10}, including social, communication, and biological networks.
-Analysis of such networks include network classification, community detection and so on.
+Analysis of networks include network classification, community detection and so on.
+Typical analysis usually models these systems as static undirected graphs that describe relations between nodes.
+However, in many realistic applications, these relations are directional and may change over time \cite{holme12,kovanen11,paranjape17}.
+Modeling these \emph{directed and temporal} properties is of additional interest as it can provide a richer characterization of relations between nodes in networks.
+It has become one of the most in-demand but computationally challenging problems in today's highly connected society.

+A wide variety of analytical approaches have been proposed for network classification tasks in networks.
 This often involves applying machine learning techniques to these problems, which requires the network to be represented as a feature vector.
-However, representing a network is challenging due to high dimensionality and network structure.
+However, representing a network as a feature vector is challenging due to high dimensionality and potentially large and complex network structures.
+In this paper, we propose to advance the state-of-the-art by exploring the role of \emph{graphlets} in network classification for both static and temporal networks.
+Graphlets are small non-isomorphic induced subgraphs representing connected patterns in a network and their frequency can be used to assess network structure.
+For example, Figure~\ref{fig:static-motifs} shows all $16$ triads in static directed network, and Figure~\ref{fig:temporal-motifs} shows all possible $2$-node and $3$-node, $3$-edge, $\delta$-temporal graphlets.
+These will be described in detail in Section~\ref{sec:formulation}.

+While there is a dramatic increase of research into networks in recent years, there is little work investigating graphlets within graphs that capture important human ties and interactions among these networks.
+Additionally, most studies of graphlets focused on their presence in \emph{static} graphs and little is known about how they change over time.
+Such an understanding of network dynamicity can offer interpretable explanations into the possible role or purpose of the observed network based on similarity to other networks.
+Such analyses can also provide guidance on addressing temporal changes in networks on network analysis, including comparison, classification and prediction of temporal network behaviors.
+In this paper, we focus on investigating the functionality of graphlets in network embedding and graph neural networks for network classification.